Apratim-Haldar/automotive/v2x_sim/README.md

 Artifacts script writes a `config_used.json` capturing all parameters of the run.

-## Submission and demo
-- What to submit:
-	- The `v2x_sim` folder (or a Git repo link).
-	- The generated `artifacts/` folder containing: `metrics.json`, `signal_timeline.csv`, `vehicles_exited_over_time.csv`, and `run_log.txt`.
-	- A short PDF or README section summarizing: scenario, V2V logic, V2I logic, metrics and observations.
-- How to demonstrate (suggested):
-	1) Run tests to show correctness.
-2) Run the scenario to print metrics.
-3) Show `artifacts/` files and briefly explain the signal timeline and throughput.
-Optionally include a short screen recording.

 For a detailed walkthrough with copy-paste commands, see `docs/GUIDE.md`.